-Quorum Cyber’s Managed Microsoft Defender XDR Engineering Service combines the depth and breadth of incident response and threat hunting experience of Quorum Cyber security engineers with Microsoft Defender XDR, the most comprehensive ecosystem of cyber security defensive capabilities, created by Microsoft.
+Quorum Cyber’s Microsoft Defender Managed Service combines the depth and breadth of incident response and threat hunting experience of Quorum Cyber security engineers with Microsoft Defender XDR, the most comprehensive ecosystem of cyber security defensive capabilities, created by Microsoft.

 Using our threat hunting team to drive security engineering improvements in Microsoft Defender XDR, we are able to continuously improve your defences and contain cyber security incidents before they are able to achieve their objectives.